 The Armored Earthen Dike on the west bank of Bayou Raccourci appears to be in good overall condition.
 The warning sign and its support timber show no signs of damage.
 The articulated concrete mats are still coupled by the copolymer rope with vegetation emerging through the seams and in front of the concrete mats.
+The woody vegetation that is growing through the mats raises some concern as the trees/shrubs continue to grow.
+This vegetation will be monitored in future inspections.
 As expected, there is some variation in height along the length of the armored earthen dike.
 This is believed to be caused by a difference in dredged material settling at different rates under the weight of the articulated concrete mats in addition to placement of the mats on earthen material that was not fully compacted.
 Although there are some slights variations in elevation, the armored earthen dike is still performing as designed; therefore, there are no recommendations for corrective actions at this time.
-(See appendix B, Photos 20 through 24)